Learn the B.A.S.I.C.S. of Insight Meditation

 Insight practice reveals what has created our present conditions and allows us to more fully live in the present moment.
 This is so valuable for our ability to make conscious choices to better our lives.
 It is why the Buddha said that living twenty-four hours with mindfulness is more worthwhile than living a hundred years without it.

-We start our Insight practice with the BASICS:
+We start our Insight practice with the B.A.S.I.C.S.:

-Begin with breath and body
+B is for begin with breath and body

 Take a seat and notice how your body breathes itself without extra effort.
 No need to force your breath or to breathe in a controlled fashion.
 Usually, we take our breath for granted.
 In insight meditation, we make visible in our lives what has previously been invisible.

-Allow awareness into activities
+A is for allow awareness into activities

 Expand your awareness into walking, movement, and eating meditation practices.
 Experience the sensations of simply eating a salad or piece of bread, which you might usually consume while doing other activities.
 While walking to the restroom at work, do so mindfully.
 If you have a limited or different range of motion, allow that to guide where your mindfulness needs to be, without judging anything about your experience.
 Know that your mindfulness is not dependent on those conditions.
 It can include all of your experience.

-Support the sacred in your life
+S is for support the sacred in your life

 Whether you are secularly or spiritually minded, pay attention to how people treat each other in terms of kindness, compassion, ethics, and integrity.
 These values are not the monopoly of one lineage or one spiritual tradition.
 They’re what make us human.

-Invite all of yourself into awareness
+I is for invite all of yourself into awareness

 We are the products of different lives, backgrounds, families, occupations, roles, cultures, genders, orientations, physical abilities, and economic and educational experiences.
 Invite all your aspects and identities into your insight practice.

-Cultivate continuity and consistency
+C is for cultivate continuity and consistency

 Develop a daily sitting practice.
 Be realistic.
 If it feels difficult, try the Five-Five-Five method: Meditate five minutes a day, for five days a week, for five weeks.
 If you feel its benefit, you will naturally increase your practice time.
 Continuity and consistency lead to concentration, clarity, and calmness.
 Bring your awareness practice into your workplace, your relationships, your creative endeavors—nothing is outside of mindfulness.